- Code SOCY2169

-- Areas of interest Political Communication, Political Sciences, Social Research, Sociology, Digital Humanities
+- Areas of interest Political Communication, Social Research, Sociology, Digital Humanities, Politics

 The Internet is increasingly a source of data for social science research and this course provides students with training in quantitative and qualitative online research methods for social research.
 The course covers unobtrusive/non-reactive methods involving socially-generated digital trace data (networks and text) from sources such as websites, social networking sites such as Facebook and microblogs such as Twitter.
 Obtrusive/reactive social research methods are also covered, including both quantitative methods (online surveys, online experiments) and qualitative methods (online focus groups and interviews, online field research).

 Upon successful completion, students will have the knowledge and skills to:Upon successful completion of this course, students will have the knowledge and skills to:

 - compare online research methods to methods traditionally used by social scientists;

 - locate available tools and data for online research;

 - collect digital trace data and conduct basic social network and text analysis;